Theju77/lmarena-riftrunner-finder/README.md

 # LMArena Gemini Finder

-Automated Python tool to identify Gemini 3.0 models on [lmarena.ai](https://lmarena.ai) by testing specific prompts and analyzing responses.
+Automated Python tool to identify the rumored **Gemini 3.0** model on [lmarena.ai](https://lmarena.ai) by testing specific prompts and analyzing responses.
+This tool specifically targets the widely-discussed Gemini 3.0 variant that has been circulating in the AI community.

+> **Acknowledgment:** This project is inspired by and based on the fingerprinting technique shared by [Jacen He](https://mp.weixin.qq.com/s?mid=2650934479&sn=fbba9e154fed1d2c128814d2ad546fb4&idx=1&__biz=MzA3Njc1MDU0OQ%3D%3D) from the aardio community.
+This Python implementation adapts their original approach using Selenium and Chrome automation.

 ## 🎯 Purpose